ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 ```

 So how does e3 know that we are in local source mode?
 The key variables is
 `EPICS_MODULE_TAG`.
-When building/initialising etc., the e3 build system will
+When building (or more precisely initialising), the e3 build
-check to see if this variable has been set.
-If it has, then it will try to check
+system will check to see if this variable has been set.
+If it has, then it will try
-out that tag in the submodule.
-If it is not set, then it assume that we are in
+to check out that tag in the submodule.
+If it is not set, then it assume that we
-local source mode.
-If we look at `CONFIG_MODULE` in the wrapper in this case, we
+are in local source mode.
+If we look at `CONFIG_MODULE` in the wrapper in this case,
-see
+we see

 ```make
 EPICS_MODULE_NAME := clock